whatmakeart/whatmakeart.github.io/content/courses/co-lab/2026-fall/04-sound-studio-recording/04-02-podcast-post-production.md

 </div>

 Listen to the exported MP3 from beginning to end.
 Confirm that it starts and ends correctly, contains the complete edit, and plays outside Premiere Pro.
 A successful export message does not prove that the correct sequence or range was exported.

-## Optional Publication

-Publishing is optional and does not affect the grade.
-Permission to participate in a classroom recording is not automatically permission to publish someone's voice publicly.
-Every identifiable participant must agree separately before an episode is posted online.
-Music, images, and sound effects must also be cleared for public use.

-**Spotify for Creators** provides free podcast hosting and automatically makes a hosted show available on Spotify.
-It is appropriate for someone who intends to create an ongoing public podcast rather than upload one classroom exercise.
-Distribution to services beyond Spotify requires additional submission of the show's RSS feed.

-**YouTube** is convenient for a one-time share, but YouTube does not accept an MP3 as a podcast episode by itself.
-Create a video version using a still image, title card, waveform, or other appropriate visual and export an H.264 MP4.
-The video can be public or unlisted, although anyone with an unlisted link can still share it.
-YouTube can also receive podcasts through an RSS feed in supported locations.

-For private or limited sharing, upload the MP3 to the course system or an approved cloud-storage folder and share access only with the intended listeners.
-This makes the work accessible without presenting it as a public release.

 ## Additional References